 The fund provides flexible loans to small businesses for both immediate economic needs and long-term rebuilding efforts in the Tar Heel State.
 Washington, D.C., November 8, 2024 – Today, the Appalachian Regional Commission (ARC) awarded $3.5 million to Mountain BizWorks to bolster its new fund supporting…

-Asheville, North Carolina, serves as a successful model for economic revitalization in Appalachia.
+September 13, 2024 Asheville, North Carolina, serves as a successful model for economic revitalization in Appalachia.
 Tourists from far and wide seek out its rich cultural history, outdoor recreation opportunities, culinary scene and much more.
-As a result, entrepreneurship and business growth has helped diversify its economy and create numerous employment opportunities for…
+As a result, entrepreneurship and business growth has helped diversify its economy and create numerous…